Top 5 Business Loan Options for Covering Payroll

 • Minimize credit inquiries.
 Multiple applications can lower your credit score, so apply selectively.

-The length of your loan impacts both cash flow and total repayment cost.
+The length and structure of your loan impact both cash flow and total repayment cost.

 Payroll Loan Options for Startups and Bad Credit